 and also "[...]
 Rebecca swished in, all bulky skirts as faded as her looks" (PL 101).
 Grown old (cf. PL 101), Becky has to leave the field to a younger generation who has a different view on the colonial enterprise.
 The old colonizers like Becky are presented as greedy (cf. PL 102), sexually voracious, and without having scruples about exploiting the country and its natives who "existed at the very bottom of the scale of civilisation" (PL 12) - and far from morally superior representatives of the Empire.
-This is also apparent in the unholy union of Becky and George Augustus Robinson, which is strenuously performed in the face of the iron ship, again aptly, called Great Britain (cf. PL 228-30): the urge behind the colonial enterprise was no higher calling, but a base desire for black velvet (UG 10).
-Amelia, on the other hand, sees Australia as the country in which she brited for moral functions (PL 226).
+This is also apparent in the unholy union of Becky and George Augustus Robinson, which is strenuously performed in the face of the iron ship, again aptly, called Great Britain (cf. PL 228-30): the urge behind the colonial enterprise was no higher calling, but a base desire for "black velvet" (UG 10).
+Amelia, on the other hand, sees Australia as the country in which she "gained [...] power" and "was reborn", casting off the limitations which inhibited her in England (PL 226).
 Yet despite these gradual differences, Ludjee's final remark clearly states the devastating effects both kinds of colonizers had and still have on Australia's indigenous population: "she [Rebecca] is just as bad as that Amelia" (PL 231).
-By equalling Becky with the vampiric Amelia, Mudrooroo Gothicizes Thackeray's "gloriously satirical epic of love and social adventure" and subverts its narrative of Empire and morals.
+By equalling Becky with the vampiric Amelia, Mudrooroo Gothicizes Thackeray's "gloriously satirical epic of love and social adventure"41 and subverts its narrative of Empire and morals.

-Carey xiv.
+40 Carey xiv.